HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 }
 ```

-Alternatively, as of CF224, you can define the toolbar buttons directly in the `toolbar` config string, like so:
+Alternatively, as of CF224, you can define the toolbar buttons directly in the `toolbar` config string.
+For example:

 ```json
 tinyconfig = {